TL;DR

 Take this Facebook ad, for example.

-There are many reasons why people hesitate before clicking a CTA or buying a product.
-They could be confused by a certain feature, want to know if you have a guarantee, or something similar.
+People hesitate before clicking a CTA or buying for all sorts of reasons.
+They might be confused by a feature or want to know whether you offer a guarantee.

-To keep those visitors around, you should address those fears and concerns right there on your landing page.
-For instance, to ease concerns over returning products, you could offer a money-back guarantee.
+To keep them around, address those concerns right on the page.
+To ease worries about returns, for example, you could offer a money-back guarantee.

-Another effective solution is to add a FAQ section to your landing page.
-With SeedProd, this is super easy.
+Another effective option is adding an FAQ section to your landing page.
+With SeedProd, that’s easy.

-Just use one of our handy landing page sections.
-With a single click, you can add a customizable FAQ section to any area of your page.
+Use one of the built-in landing page sections, and a single click adds a customizable FAQ section anywhere on your page.

-You can then fill it with answers to your most popular questions to ease your visitor’s objections.
+Then fill it with answers to your most common questions to ease visitor objections.

 15. Grab Attention with Power Words

-Power words are words and phrases that grab attention instantly and make you feel certain emotions.
-They’re an excellent way to transform dull copy into something that creates an emotional connection.
+Power words are words and phrases that grab attention instantly and stir emotion.
+They turn dull copy into something that creates a connection.

 Some popular power words include: